eopit/backend/README.md

 ### Installation

-Using [IntelliJ](https://www.jetbrains.com/idea/download/#section=linux) it will make sure all gradle dependencies is fine.
+Using [IntelliJ](https://www.jetbrains.com/idea/download/#section=linux) it will make sure all gradle dependencies are fine.

 Then you will need to override the application.properties template.